IgnacioMB/csvcli/README.md

   ```

-- change-delimiter: changes the delimiter of the CSV file
+- `change-delimiter`: changes the delimiter of the CSV file

   Options:
     - `-D, --new_delimiter` TEXT  Output CSV delimiter i.e. ';'.
 Must be a